Man1ac-1773/OutpostZero/README.md

 A 2D tower defense game where players deploy turrets along a fixed path to stop enemy waves.
 Defeating enemies earns resources to build and upgrade defenses.
 Periodic boss waves provide bonus rewards.
 Featuring multiple enemy and turret types that offer wide variety to actions performable in-game.

 ## Instructions on how to run the game
+- These instructions are for POSIX compliant systems, and for Windows user with WSL
+- external libraries used in the game come included with the git repo
 ### Pre-requisites
-- Instructions only for POSIX compliant systems - windows support later maybe idk im not smart enough
-- raylib must be installed on the system. raygui is a library (also required) but is included in /src.
 - cpp compiler.
 C++17+
 - This project uses a Makefile for builds.
 Ensure GNU Make is installed.
+- Ensure `git` is installed
 ---
-- Clone the entire repo.
+- Clone the repo with `git clone --recursive https://github.com/Man1ac-1773/OutpostZero_1101.git`.
+- If already cloned without `--recursive` flag, then run `git submodule update --init --recursive` inside the cloned folder.
 - Either run `make` while in the main directory, or run the script `run.sh`
 - if ran `make`, run the final executable as `$ ./build/output`